paul-j-lucas/cdecl/README.md

 **cdecl** (_see-deh-kull_)
-is a program for composing and deciphering C (or C++) type declarations or casts, aka ‘‘gibberish.’’
+is a program for composing and deciphering C (or C++) declarations or casts, aka ‘‘gibberish.’’
 It can be used interactively on a terminal or accept input from either the command line or standard input.